andrenormanlang/blogflex/README.md

 - [Docker](https://www.docker.com/)

 ---

+### Contributing 🤝

+We welcome contributions!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/your-feature-name).
+3. Make your changes.
+4. Commit your changes (git commit -m 'Add some feature').
+5. Push to the branch (git push origin feature/your-feature-name).
+6. Open a pull request.

 Enjoy using BlogFlex!
 If you encounter any issues, please feel free to open an issue or submit a pull request.